Theme

 Format

 While most users will only use the HTML format option, Theia can also display the raw JSON using Plain as well as a Debug view which shows all of the current settings.
-These represent the three Methods of the object: .html()
+These represent the three Methods of the object: .html(), .plain() and .debug().

 Font